Why Larger Homes Sell for Less per Square Foot

 Price per Square Foot

-In the labyrinth of real estate transactions, the concept of price per square foot plays a pivotal role.
+In the popular understanding of Bay Area real estate valuation, the concept of price per square foot plays an outsize role in the public’s perception of value.
 But its interpretation and application are often replete with misconceptions and misinterpretations.
-Read this article to understand why larger homes sell for less per square foot, especially in the greater Bay Area.
+If you want to really understand why larger homes sell less per square foot, read this article and you will learn the whole story of why this is true in the Bay Area – and coast to coast.

 The Square Foot Pricing Puzzle